 FIGHT LIKE A GIRL

 Thank you for ordering a Fight Like A Girl Cocktail!
 By ordering this drink, and asking your local bar to carry this drink, you are helping to spread a message about breast cancer prevention.
-Here's a link to how to make one!!!
+Here's a link to our recipes to learn how to make one!!!
 Unfortunately, this message is currently not being spread by our healthcare providers.
 I've been told that technology is moving faster than policy.
 This delay is why I was not able to prevent my cancer.
 If I would have been told genetic testing is now readily available and affordable...
 I could have prevented my cancer.
 But, hind sight is always 20-20.
 Today you can by going to Invitae and ordering your cancer screening test.
 Never allowing cancer to enter your body is the BEST way to live a cancer free life.
 This may sound drastic as you first read my story, but I assure you after seeing my mom fight cancer and lose, it’s the best thing you can do for yourself and for your family.
 When my mom passed I had been by her side for her losing battle for one third of my life.

 When my mother Carol was 57 years old she was diagnosed with stage 4 breast cancer.
 I was two weeks from finishing my BA at Cal Poly when all my plans and dreams slipped away.
 I quickly changed what I thought was my ‘perfect plan’ to move home to beautiful Sonoma County.
 That’s when I reconnected with who is now my husband and I became something I never thought I’d be: a wife and mother.
 Don’t get me wrong, I love my husband and I have the most amazing children.
 I just hadn’t planned on such a path, at least at that point in my life.
 I founded Sipsong based on a need to create something meaningful, and until I started creating I had never truly found myself.
 Now I feel 100% in control and full of power.
 The power that I have is to build things the world needs.